 Putting the polymeric sand in is so easy.
 I just poured it right onto the pavers, then used a broom to sweep it into all of the cracks and gaps.

-For a few of the bigger gaps, I used my hands to push the polymeric sand down into the empty space, just to make sure enough sand was going in there.
+For a few of the bigger gaps, I used my hands to push the polymeric sand down into the empty space, just to make sure enough sand was going in there, and also to try not to get too much of it on the concrete where I didn’t want it.

 I continued pouring the polymeric sand and sweeping it into the cracks until I had worked my way down the entire paver driveway extension.